ColinKerr/wherefore_art_thou_data/WhatIsBIS.md

 ## Core BIS Concepts

- > To understand how these core concepts are used to model data checkout [Modeling with BIS](https://www.itwinjs.org/bis/intro/modeling-with-bis/)
+ > For more on these core concepts checkout [Modeling with BIS](https://www.itwinjs.org/bis/intro/modeling-with-bis/)

 _________________